terra-money/terrain/README.md

 ## Setup Rust

-While WASM smart contracts can be written in any programming language, **it is strongly recommended that you utilize Rust**, as it is the only language for which mature libraries and tooling exist for CosmWasm.
+While Wasm smart contracts can be written in any programming language, **it is strongly recommended that you utilize Rust**, as it is the only language for which mature libraries and tooling exist for CosmWasm.
 To complete this tutorial, install the latest version of Rust by following the instructions <a href="https://www.rust-lang.org/tools/install" target="_blank">here</a>.
 Once Rust is installed on your computer, do the following:

 1. Set the default release channel used to update Rust to stable.